 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Warner Bros., Olo, Centessa, and PayPal and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
+NEW YORK, Oct.
 31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Warner Bros.
-Discovery, Inc. (NASDAQ: WBD), Olo, Inc. (NYSE: OLO), Centessa Pharmaceuticals Plc (NASDAQ: CNTA), and PayPal Holdings, Inc. (NASDAQ: PYPL).
+Discovery, Inc. WBD, Olo, Inc. OLO, Centessa Pharmaceuticals Plc CNTA, and PayPal Holdings, Inc. PYPL.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 17, 2021 – April 8, 2022